GeorgeTsoumplekas/Few-Shot-Load-Forecasting/README.md

-This repository contains the code for my thesis "Few-Shot Load Forecasting".
+This repository contains the code for my thesis "Few-Shot Learning Models for Load Forecasting in Smart Grids".